 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A medal made of or coloured silver, customarily awarded for second place in a race or competition.→ silver
+A medal made of or colored silver, customarily awarded for second place in a race or other competition.

 silver medal, second prizeView synonyms